gportay/iamroot/README.md

 and commands will end with `EACCESS` or `EPERM` as of reading or writing files in `/proc`, `/sys`, `/dev` or `/run`, to name but a few.

+### HELPER SCRIPT

+[iamroot(7)] is configurable via environment variables to handle the specific situation and works with the variety of operation systems.

+It comes with the shell script [ish(1)] to make the configuration easy via long options.
+It opens an interactive shell ready to emulate the syscall chroot(2) for unprivileged users.

 ## BUILD ROOTFS

 [iamroot(7)] aims to create any Linux rootfs using the package manager of the